getify/You-Dont-Know-JS/async & performance/ch6.md

 In the days when a browser only updated once every five years, that was a tougher call to make.
 But as it stands now, browsers across the board are updating at a much more rapid interval (though obviously the mobile world still lags), and they're all competing to optimize web features better and better.

 If you run across a case where a browser *does* have a performance wart that others don't suffer from, make sure to report it to them through whatever means you have available.
 Most browsers have open public bug trackers suitable for this purpose.
-Browsers generally take performance issues pretty seriously.

 **Note:** I'd only suggest working around a performance issue in a browser if it was a really drastic show-stopper, not just an annoyance or frustration.
 And I'd be very careful to check that the performance hack didn't have noticeable negative side effects in another browser.